zannabianca1997/rant_system/README.md

 `assets` contains every file that's not text.
 The organization is unspecified.

 `history` contains all the diffs from the creation of the file.
 They are utf-8 encoded json file, named as a 16 character unix-timestamp.
+Every file contains three keys:
+- `timestamp`: the timestamp
-Every file contains a list as the root object.
-The list enumerate changes to apply in sequence.
+- `patches`: a list of the patches to apply, in order.
 The file is valid after **all** the changes are applied.
-The fields are dependant on the action.
-The common ones are:
-- `action`: can be "creation", "version_change", "title_change", "format_change", "content_update", "asset_add", "asset_change", "asset_remove"
 - `last_hash`: the hash of the last diff.
-Is the base64 encoded sha256 hash of the previous diff file, with the keys sorted and all the whitespaces reduced to a single space.
-If the action is "creation", this field is `null`
+Is the base64 encoded sha256 hash of the previous diff file, with the keys sorted and the whitespaces reduced to the minimum.
+If this is the first diff, this field is `null`.

+Every patch is represented by an object.
+The list enumerate changes to apply in sequence.
+The main field is `action`, it can be "creation", "version_change", "title_change", "format_change", "content_update", "asset_add", "asset_change", "asset_remove".
 The specific fields are, dependant on `action`:
 - "creation"
     - `version`: the initial content of `rnt_version`
     - `title`: the initial title
-    - `type`: the initial format
+    - `format`: the initial format
 - "version_change"
     - `new_version`
 - "title_change"